 Make Me Smile (Come Up And See Me) was a cover of a Steve Harley & Cockney Rebel song and it was perfectly suited to The Wedding Present.
 They speeded it up and stripped it down from the sleazy, sub-Bowie original, turning it into an edgy, angst-filled indie-rock classic.

 I’d never heard of Steve Harley & Cockney Rebel before hearing this cover but I discovered two things about them afterwards.
 1) Steve Harley & Cockney Rebel are a band, not a duo.
-2) Steve Harley’s sister lived in the house that backed onto mine when I was growing up.
+2) Steve Harley’s cousin lived in the house that backed onto mine when I was growing up.
 I don’t know if he ever visited but I wouldn’t have recognised him if he had.

 The sister of Bob Catley, the lead singer of Magnum, lived a couple of doors down from us too.
 I saw him a few times – my dog once took exception to his leather trousers and ran up to him barking furiously.
 It was the most upset I ever saw her.
 She was absolutely livid about those trousers.
 She didn’t bite him or anything and I dragged her away pretty quickly.
 During the incident Bob Catley looked a bit alarmed but he didn’t run away.
 He just said, “Hey, cool it dawg”, in an American accent, like he was from Venice Beach rather than Aldershot.
 Nice fella.